pielegacy/RESTFull/RESTFull/DevNotes.md

         - `using (Db db = new Db()) { ... }`
     - Add `DbSet`'s to the Db object to add more tables
     - Directly message Billson over slack if you wish to do a database migration

+## How to work with Models & Controllers